 Many dog owners complain that their dogs spend too much time digging in the yard.
-This common dog behavior problem can be exasperating, but there are some things you can do to stop dogs from digging.
+This common dog behavior problem can be extremely frustrating and is almost always a sign of a dog who is bored or understimulated.

-Dogs often dig in the yard because they're bored.
-They need playtime with you and exercise to help end the boredom.
-Plan on spending at least an hour (more for high energy dogs) with your dog every day.
-There are a number of activities you can do with your dog that allows him to socialize, get exercise, and receive mental stimulation.
+Since dogs are highly social animals, they need playtime with you and exercise to help prevent boredom.
+Plan on spending at least an hour playing with and exercising your dog every day.
+You will need to spend even more time with high-energy dogs, such as border collies, terriers.
+There are a number of activities you can do with your dog that allows it to socialize, get exercise, and receive mental stimulation.
 Some activities include:

-All of these activities will help prevent dogs from becoming bored, therefore your dog won't feel as compelled to burn off energy by digging in the yard.
+All of these activities will help prevent boredom in dogs.
+Hopefully, your dog won't feel the need to burn off energy by digging in the yard.

 Don't Allow Toys Outside

 Many dogs feel compelled to bury their possessions.
 If you allow your dog to bring toys or bones outside, it may dig holes in an effort to hide them.

 The best way to deal with this is to prevent your dog from taking these toys outdoors.
 Only allow toys outdoors if you're using them to engage with your dog.
 Things like Frisbees or balls are fine if you're playing fetch.